AI2Phil/digame/docs/AUDIT.md

 ```

 The Digame Platform is now **production-ready with all errors resolved** and comprehensive infrastructure in place for monitoring, testing, security, and automated deployment.

+implement similarly the next steps in line with /docs/IMPLEMENTATION_PROMPT_FOR_ROO.md